The cost of a Directors Life Insurance policy varies according to several factors, including:

 You can read more here about pension schemes and whether your business would benefit.

 Applying for company Directors Life Insurance cover is similar to applying for a personal life policy.
 Once you have researched plans and providers, the next step is to fill in the application form.
-This can be done quickly and easily online.
+This can be done quickly and easily .
 You will be asked to provide information to get a quote for your cover.
 You’ll need to provide details about the medical history and lifestyle of the insured personnel.

 Examples of questions you will be asked answer include: